 New Year’s Day

-New Year’s Day is all about getting dressed up (ideally in brand new clothes), look glammed up and ready to visit the extended families and closed friends to wish them happy new year, “拜年” (bai nian).
+New Year’s Day is all about getting dressed up (ideally in brand new clothes), looking glammed up and ready to visit extended families and closed friends to wish them a happy new year, “拜年” (bai nian).

 I loved this as a kid because we would get a red packet filled with cash from all the adults, only if you are married though.
 So all the single people out there… It is not so bad being single after all… 😉

 Then we would head into town where firecrackers bursts through Melbourne Chinatown.
-The streets were covered in a bed of red confettis from the firecracker.
-Followed by series of Lion dances gracing the streets with their annual performance, impressing us with new learnt acrobatic moves.
-Crowds cheering them on pushing and squeezing to get the front so they can stroke the lion’s head for good luck.
+The streets were covered in a bed of red confetti from the firecracker.
+Followed by a series of Lion dances gracing the streets with their annual performance, impressing us with newly learnt acrobatic moves.
+Crowds cheer them on, pushing and squeezing through to get to the front so they can stroke the lion’s head for good luck.
 Kids were found either laughing and clapping with excitement or crying and hiding behind their mum’s cuddle in fear!
 Poor things!

 But for now, if you’d excuse me, I need to rush off to some serious spring cleaning action!